The legal test the local authority must apply

 Parents, carers, and young people aged 16-25 can appeal a refusal to assess to the First-tier Tribunal (SENDIST) under section 51 of the Children and Families Act 2014.
 The right to appeal exists regardless of whether the school supports your position, regardless of the child's age (up to 25), and regardless of whether you have sought independent professional advice.

-The Tribunal is an independent judicial body — it reviews the LA's decision afresh based on the evidence presented.
-It can order the LA to carry out an EHC needs assessment even if the LA disagrees.
+The Tribunal is an independent judicial body — it reviews the local authority's decision afresh based on the evidence presented.
+It can order the local authority to carry out an EHC needs assessment even if the local authority disagrees.

 How to appeal a refusal to assess